 - Accessibility of data

-KPI data has been visualized in an interactive Power BI dashboard (below).
-The dashboard currently presents KPI data from Quarter 2 2021 as the baseline and will later present an update following the repeat of the End-user survey in Quarter 2 2023.
+The KPIs are also presented in this Power-Bi dashboard.
+The dashboard currently presents KPIs from Quarter 2 2021 as the baseline (page 1), and will later present an update following the repeat of the End-user survey in Quarter 2 2023.
+The dashboard also presents the monthly usage analysis (unique visits, and requests) for each service (pages 2, 3, and 4), data transfer rates (page 5), and the number of referred data requests by origin (page 6), all collected via the Spatineo Monitor.
 The interactive nature of the dashboard allows users to run quick analysis on each KPI to obtain the current status.
-Towards the end of the project the dashboard will further allow users to compare KPI data over the 2 year project assessment period, to further monitor project impact and user behavior.
+Users of the dashboard can query data fields of interest by selecting the available visuals and filters.

 - Human activities*